|

 in Muscat and Oman itself that it became in effect, and later

+in fact, a British protectorate.
 Having control of the country's military, the

 British helped subdue rebel tribesmen in the 1950s, driving most